Trio of Chicago Sky players headline WNBA All-Star reserves - WHIZ News

 Las Vegas’ Dearica Hamby, New York’s Natasha Howard and Connecticut’s Brionna Jones and Alyssa Thomas also were chosen in the frontcourt.
 Jones is the only player to make the All-Star Game this season while coming off the bench.

-Chicago’s James Wade will coach one team while Las Vegas’ Becky Hammon will lead the other.
-The league announced last week that Breanna Stewart and Sylvia Fowles will co-captain one squad and Sue Bird and A’ja Wilson will draft for the other.
+Chicago’s James Wade will coach one team, while Las Vegas’ Becky Hammon will lead the other.
+The league announced last week that Breanna Stewart and Sylvia Fowles will co-captain one squad, while Bird and A’ja Wilson will draft for the other.
 All four were chosen starters.
 Fowles and Bird announced earlier this year that they would retire after the season ended.

 Howard, who played with Bird and Stewart in Seattle before coming over to the Liberty, put in a pitch to play with her former guard.